 During the build of Cinelerra standard icons are created from .png files.
 When you start the program, these files are loaded into memory but if the program finds a local .png when it is started, that will override the one in memory.
 The user's local file must be put into the appropriate directory.
-There are currently 3 sets of icons and their directory names are picon_cinfinity (the default), picon_original (the long-time original set), and picon_smoother (generally was in use by some of the themes).
-For example, to replace the cinfinity icon of "blue banana" with a "red apple" instead, create your .png file as desired, and replace the file in <target_directory>/bin/plugins/picon_cinfinity/bluebanana.png.
+For example, to replace the Theme Hulk "blue banana" with a "red apple" instead, create your .png file as desired, and put the file in <target\directory>/bin/plugins/theme\hulk/bluebanana.png.

-For most User installs, the <plugin_name>.png file will be located at:
+For most User installs, the <plugin\name>.png file will be located at: